-- View PayPal balance
+- View your PayPal balance.

-- See currently linked cards with your PayPal account
+- See currently linked cards with your PayPal account.

 How to View Your Recent Transactions

-You can also filter your activities by start date and end date here.
+- You can also filter your activities by start date and end date here.
 (Refer to the screengrab)

 How to Request Money

-Now, add the amount that you want to receive and choose a currency you want to be paid in.
+- Choose a currency you want to be paid in.

-You can also add someone else or leave a note.
-Click ‘Request a Payment’.
+- You can also add someone else or leave a note.

 Refer to the screengrab to see what it looks like from the recipient’s end.